-This report presents the results of the September 30, 2022 biennial actuarial valuation of the Pensacola General Pension and Retirement Fund.
-This valuation is used to determine the contributions for the City's fiscal years beginning October 1, 2023 and October 1, 2024.
+This report presents the results of the September 30, 2023 annual actuarial valuation of the Pensacola General Pension and Retirement Fund.
+This valuation is used to determine the contributions for the City's fiscal year beginning October 1, 2024.

 The City contribution requirements are summarized below.
-The contribution amounts assume lump sum payments on October 1.
+The contribution amount assumes a lump sum payment on October 1.

-Required City contribution for plan year beginning October 1, 2023 and October 1, 2024
+Required City contribution for plan year beginning October 1, 2024